jfcloutier/karma_system/design_notes/experiences.md

 ### activation

-> The experience of recent planned executions on a goal (observed activations fade over timeframes).
+> The experience of executing a plan to achieve on a goal in the content of an intent.

-A dynamic CA receives events from the execution of directives it sent to its umwelt CAs.
-For each such received event, the CA adds cumulates an observation.
-Equivalent (repeated) and recent activation observations are counted and combined into an activation experience.

 * What
   * A property
 * Predicate `activation(Object, Value)` where
-  * `Object` synthesizes identical, recent activation observations
+  * `Object` identifies the CA whose plan was executed
-  * `Value` is the number of executions
+  * `Value` is IntentId-GoalId-timeframeIndex

+See "Experiencing activations" below

 ### count